jhipster/jhipster-base/README.md

 ## How to validate
 - go to https://www.jsonschemavalidator.net/
-- choose "Schema Draft v7" for the Json schema
+- choose "Schema Draft v7" for the JSON schema
-- copy/paste Json schema and option files of this repo
+- copy/paste JSON schema and option files of this repo

 or just simply